lightdock/lightdock/docs/README.md

 The complete list of scoring functions implemented in LightDock is:

-- `cpydock`: Implementation in C of the [pyDock](https://www.ncbi.nlm.nih.gov/pubmed/17444519) scoring function
+- `cpydock`: Implementation in C of the [pyDock](https://www.ncbi.nlm.nih.gov/pubmed/17444519) scoring function (also known as pyDockLite).
 - `dfire`: Implementation of the [DFIRE](https://www.ncbi.nlm.nih.gov/pubmed/15162489) scoring function in Cython.
 - `fastdfire`: Implementation of the DFIRE scoring function using the Python C-API, faster than `dfire`.
 - `dfire2`: Implementation of the [DFIRE2](https://www.ncbi.nlm.nih.gov/pubmed/18469178) scoring function using the Python C-API, despite a Cython version is also included for demonstrational purposes.